 With its moderate climate and unique positioning between mountains and sea, it's no surprise that Seattle is a wedding hotspot.
 There are venues all around trendy Seattle and Bellevue, or even in the nearby wine country of Woodinville.
 For those considering a quick, simple wedding, there's also the Courthouse.
 Doesn't sound too romantic, does it?
 However, a courthouse wedding isn't as bad as it sounds.
-That's what we discovered after our August wedding at the King County courthouse.
-The point wasn't fanfare, it was getting the legal ceremony done so we could conduct our destination wedding in Italy with peace of mind.
+That's what we discovered after our August wedding at the King County courthouse in Washington State, which is actually a very beautiful building.
+The point of this wedding wasn't fanfare, it was getting the legal ceremony done so we could conduct our destination wedding in Italy with peace of mind.

 How to do a Courthouse Wedding in Seattle